Table of contents

 Summary

-In the article, I have only shown you an outline of the possibilities that the latest Google Analytics 4 provides on the topic of creating audience lists.
-Keep in mind that this tool is constantly being expanded and new features are being added.
+In the article, I have only shown you an outline of the possibilities that the latest Google Analytics 4 provides for creating audience lists.
+Remember that this tool is constantly expanding and adding new features.
 It is worth keeping up to date and testing different solutions!

 Good luck!